rgeneaux/PyMoDAQ/docs/src/user_folder/backup_environments.rst

 Environment backups
 ===================

-PyMoDAQ keeps track of your virtual environment packages and save pip-compatible backups that you can use to transfert or revert to a working environment
+PyMoDAQ keeps track of your virtual environment packages and save pip-compatible backups that you can be used to transfer or to revert to a working environment

-New environments are kept only if they're differents from the previous saved one.
-The oldest ones are deleted, according to the
-*limit* value kept in the configuration: it is the maximum number of environment backups to keep.
-There is actually three parameters to control backups in the config:
+A new environment is kept only if different from the last backup.
+The oldest ones are deleted, according to the *limit* value kept in the configuration.
+Three parameters controlling backups are defined in the configuration file:

 .. code-block:: toml